Captain America: The Winter Soldier: Plot

 Two years after the Battle of New York, (Note: As depicted in the film The Avengers (2012)) Steve Rogers works in Washington, D.C., for the espionage agency S.H.I.E.L.D., while adjusting to contemporary society.
-He is sent with Agent Natasha Romanoff and S.H.I.E.L.D.'s counter-terrorism team S.T.R.I.K.E., led by Agent Brock Rumlow, to free hostages aboard a S.H.I.E.L.D. vessel from pirates led by Georges Batroc.
+While running laps around the Lincoln Memorial Reflecting Pool and Tidal Basin, Rogers meets and befriends Sam Wilson, a VA counselor and former USAF pararescueman.
+Rogers is then sent with Agent Natasha Romanoff and S.H.I.E.L.D.'s counter-terrorism team S.T.R.I.K.E., led by Agent Brock Rumlow, to free hostages aboard a S.H.I.E.L.D. vessel from pirates led by Georges Batroc.
 During the mission, Rogers learns that Romanoff has a secret assignment from S.H.I.E.L.D.
 Director Nick Fury to extract data from the ship's computers.

 At the Triskelion, S.H.I.E.L.D.'s headquarters, Rogers confronts Fury and is briefed about Project Insight: three Helicarriers linked to spy satellites, designed to preemptively eliminate threats.
-Unable to decrypt Romanoff's data, Fury becomes suspicious about Insight and asks senior S.H.I.E.L.D. official Secretary Alexander Pierce to delay the project.
+Unable to decrypt Romanoff's data, Fury becomes suspicious about Insight and asks senior S.H.I.E.L.D. official Alexander Pierce to delay the project.
 On his way to rendezvous with Agent Maria Hill, Fury is ambushed by assailants led by an assassin called the Winter Soldier.
 Escaping to Rogers's apartment, Fury warns him that S.H.I.E.L.D. is compromised.
 He is shot by the Winter Soldier before handing Rogers a flash drive of the ship's data and tells him to trust no one.
 Fury is later pronounced dead during surgery.

 Pierce questions Rogers about Fury, but Rogers refuses to answer.
 He is branded a fugitive, escapes from S.T.R.I.K.E., and is joined by Romanoff.
-They use the flash drive to find a secret S.H.I.E.L.D. bunker in New Jersey where they activate a supercomputer containing the preserved consciousness of Arnim Zola.
+They use the flash drive to find a secret S.H.I.E.L.D. bunker in New Jersey, where they activate a supercomputer containing the preserved consciousness of Arnim Zola.
 Zola explains that after being captured by Rogers during World War II, he was recruited to S.H.I.E.L.D. and helped to secretly reform Hydra within its ranks.
 Over the decades, Hydra convinced the world to trade freedom for security and used the Winter Soldier to cover their tracks.
 Rogers and Romanoff narrowly escape a S.H.I.E.L.D. missile that destroys the bunker, and realize that Pierce is Hydra's leader within S.H.I.E.L.D.